HackYourFuture-CPH/chattie/README.md

 ## 🧐 About <a name = "about"></a>

-This repository is for Class12 Final Project - Treasure Hunt Game
+This repository is for Class13 Final Project - Chattie

 ## ⛏️ Built Using <a name = "built_using"></a>